-Under the Delaware General Corporation Law and the Company's Bylaws, our business and affairs are managed by or under the direction of the Board of Directors, which delegates some of its responsibilities to its Committees and to management.
+Under the Delaware General Corporation Law and our Bylaws, our business and affairs are managed by or under the direction of the Board of Directors, which delegates some of its responsibilities to its Committees.

-The Board of Directors generally holds six regular meetings per year and meets on other occasions when circumstances require.
+The Board generally holds five regular meetings per year and meets on other occasions when circumstances require.
 Directors spend additional time preparing for Board and Committee meetings, and we may call upon directors for advice between meetings.
 Also, we encourage our directors to attend director education programs.